neo-mc/neo-mc.github.io/_posts/news/2021-04-17-More_New_Features_Added.md

 {% asciinema_play cp4I3tFfKrLNS9SME7XE2w6Nk %}

-Regular completion is bound to Alt-/ by default, while the TAGS completion is Shift-Tab.
+Regular completion is bound to `Alt-/` by default, while the TAGS completion is `Shift-Tab`.

 ## 2. **Peek at prototype**